-The degree to which organisations engage in the strategic commissioning process can, however, greatly affect the future of their relationship with their service provider, and can even dictate whether they save money or incur costs that they never budgeted for.
+The degree to which organisations engage in the strategic commissioning process can greatly affect the future of their service delivery partnership, their relationship with the service provider, and can even dictate whether they save money or incur costs that they never budgeted for.

-While saving money is often the main reason that companies go down the external service provision (or outsourcing) route, there are other potentially positive factors to consider.
+While saving money is often the main reason that companies go down the external service provision (or outsourcing) route, there are other potentially positive factors to think about when considering a service delivery partnership.
 Outsourcing could improve the quality of your company’s service delivery; with more people, training and technology to tap into, a private service provider may be able to offer greater flexibility, responsiveness and innovation.
 It may also be possible to acquire better management structures as a result of partnering with an external provider, and by doing so achieve a more focused and concise approach to the issues at the heart of your organisation.
 Many companies also benefit from improved credibility after partnering with a well-known provider, which in turn can increase levels of capital investment and provides a great PR opportunity for organisations that may have previously suffered from image issues.

 Typically the size and value of an outsourced contract is one that would result in a very large dent in the budget of an average organisation; therefore, it is essential to understand the pitfalls that need to be avoided during the strategic commissioning process.
 Unfortunately, there are many recent examples of service provider partnerships that have turned sour after the initial ‘honeymoon period’ has come to an end.
 While the many negative examples of service delivery partnerships in the media may seem off-putting, they do provide valuable lessons.
 It also highlights the importance of understanding what business outcomes you are trying to achieve, an effective market engagement and procurement process, successful negotiation, communication and contractual agreement.